onkelbeh/HomeAssistantRepository/README.md

 Since homeassistant-0.95.0_beta0 `esphome-1.13.6` can be run again in the same environment with homeassistant, because homeassistant does not insist on `dev-python/pyyaml-3.13` anymore.

-esphome-1.14.1 wit platformio-4.0.3-r2 can be run on Python 3.7
+**esphome-1.14.1 with platformio-4.0.3-r2 can now be run on Python 3.7**

-If you have questions or suggestions don't hesitate to contact me, anyhelp is very welcome.
+If you have questions or suggestions don't hesitate to contact me, any help is very welcome.

 ## Git Server & Mirrors
 You will find this Repository at

 | Location | Web | Clone me here |
 | ------ | ------ | ------ |
 | Main | https://git.edevau.net/onkelbeh/HomeAssistantRepository | https://git.edevau.net/onkelbeh/HomeAssistantRepository.git |